markmo/dltemplate/README.rst

 18. Basic usage of Sonnet to organize a TensorFlow model
 19. Basic principles of a Bidirectional LSTM for named entity recognition
 20. Basic principles of Conditional Random Fields (CRF) and comparison with Bi-LSTM on the same task
+21. Combining a Bi-LSTM with CRF to get learned features + constraints

 Datasets